damianhakert/damianhakert.github.io/source/posts/2016-04-14-feature-highlight-move-issues.html.md

 ## Behind the scenes: Moving issues between projects

-At first moving issue to another project seemed like an easy task to do.
-But we encountered a tricky [wicked problem].
-This problem was related to references inside the issue description and comments.
-Incidentally, also system notes that may appear there too.
+At first, moving issue between projects seemed like an easy task.
+However, we encountered a tricky [wicked problem], references in the issue description or comments.

-Say for example you create an issue with text like this:
+Here's an example of the challenge, let's say that you create an issue with text like this:

 ```markdown
 Hey, this issue is related to #123 and the solution is implemented in !456
 ```

-The references `#123` and `!456` are tightly coupled with the context of the given issue.
-What issue does this project belong to?
-The link is relative to the project you're making the issue in.
+The references `#123` and `!456` are tightly coupled with the context of the project your created the issue in.
+Essentially, each of these references use a link that is related to the project the issue was created in.

-Besides that, we can have references to merge requests, snippets, labels, other issues, commits, commit ranges, etc. And those references would become invalid, when changing context of the project - moving issue to another project does exactly it.
+Additionally, GitLab users are able to reference merge requests, snippets, labels, other issues, commits, commit ranges, etc. All of these references would become invalid, when changing the "context of the project" - moving and issue to another project does exactly that.

-At this point we knew that we should unfold these references to work with a cross-project format.
+At this point, we knew that we should unfold these references to work with a cross-project format.
-But not all *referrables* we have in GitLab supported it.
+But not all of the *referrables* we have in GitLab would support a cross-project format.
-For example, there was a problem with Labels.
-These didn't support cross-project reference.
+For example, labels did not support a cross-project reference.
 We need to change that in [Merge request !2996].

 Another step was simply substituting `#123` with `gitlab-org/gitlab-ce#123`.
 But you might have text like: